-Hepatitis is Inflammation of the Liver (Hepa-Liver; itis-Inflammation).
+Hepatitis is the inflammation of the liver (hepa-liver; itis-inflammation).
 Inflammation is the response and damage caused in the body due to any injurious agent.

-For the liver, the injuring agent can be infectious organisms like bacteria, viruses, parasites, fungi, or noxious substances like alcohol, tobacco, certain medicines/drugs and toxic substances.
-Sometimes too much deposition of some substances like fats, or even iron and copper can cause long term injury to the liver.
-Injury can also be caused when there is lack of blood/oxygen supply or the body’s own immune system attacks a part of an organ due to a genetic programming error.
+For the liver, the injuring agent can be infectious organisms like bacteria, viruses, parasites, and fungi, or noxious substances like alcohol, tobacco, certain medicines/drugs and toxins.
+Sometimes too much deposition of some dietary components like fats, or even iron and copper can cause long-term injury to the liver.
+Injury can also be caused when there is a lack of blood (oxygen) supply, or rarely the body’s own immune system mistakenly attacks the liver (autoimmune disorder).

-- Infections: most commonly due to Hepatitis virus (HV) types A,B,C,D,E
+- Infections: Caused most commonly due to Hepatitis virus types A,B,C,D,E

 - Other infections: parasitic, bacterial, fungal, viral (like yellow fever)